CDSoft/panda/doc/panda.md

 `icmd` can be used instead of `cmd` to let Pandoc parse the result of the command and include it in the document as a Span or Div node.

+An explicit file extension can be given after `%s` for languages that require specific file extensions (e.g. `%s.fs` for F#).

 +-------------------------------------------------------+-------------------------------------------------------+
 | Source                                                | Result                                                |
 +=======================================================+=======================================================+